wavly/app/.github/CONTRIBUTING.md

 ## Welcome to [Project Name]!

-We're thrilled you're considering contributing to [Project Name].
+We're thrilled you're considering contributing to Wavly.
 Your contributions help us grow and improve.
 Here's how you can contribute:

 ### Reporting Bugs or Requesting Features